-Photodynamic therapy (PDT) is a treatment that involves the use of light-sensitive medication and a light source to destroy abnormal cells.
+Photodynamic therapy (PDT) is a treatment that involves light-sensitive medicine and a light source to destroy abnormal cells.

 It can be used to treat some skin and eye conditions, as well as certain types of cancer.

-On their own, the medication and light source are harmless, but when the medication is exposed to the light, it activates and causes a reaction that damages nearby cells.
+On their own, the medicine and light source are harmless, but when the medicine is exposed to the light, it activates and causes a reaction that damages nearby cells.

 This allows small abnormal areas of tissue to be treated without the need for surgery.

-PDT can be used to treat abnormal cells in parts of the body a light source can reach, such as the skin, eyes, mouth, oesophagus (gullet) and lungs.
+PDT can be used to treat abnormal cells in parts of the body that a light source can reach, such as the skin, eyes, mouth, food pipe (oesophagus) and lungs.